abhi-test-org/gatsby-starter-default/README.md

   Gatsby's default starter
 </h1>

 Kick off your project with this default boilerplate.
-Thtarter shs witin Gatsby configuration files you might need to get up and running blaziath the blazing fast app generator for Reac
+Thtarter shs witin Gatsby confning blaziath the blazing fast app generator for Reac
 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and comm-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start